PointlessBox/dros/README.md

 cd some_dros_ws
 ```

 3. Create new workspace with an appropriate name.
 For this example we will create a 'turtlebot' project workspace.
 By passing the `--path` option we can tell DROS to use a specific directory where our data should be placed in.
 In this case we create the directory 'turtle'.
-We can also specify the ROS version to use.
+We can also specify the ROS version to use by using the `--ros-version` option.
 In this case it's 'melodic':
 ```bash
 dros new turtlebot --path=turtle --ros-version=melodic
 ```